 Arrive at 3:30 if you drive a car pool with high school students.
-It does not matter if your car pool also includes 5th or 6th grade students.
-They will not be dismissed until the high school dismissal time.
-This is critical to keep our car line moving efficiently and safely.
-Cars that arrive early will be asked to move through our line and back onto Sardis Road.
+Middle school students carpooling with high school students will not be dismissed before 3:30.
+This keeps our car line moving efficiently and safely.
+Cars that arrive early may be asked to move through our line and back onto Sardis Road.